The best PS4 controllers in 2023

-Despite the console's age, the PS4 remains a popular system to this day and still receives a wealth of support from first and third-party software with some of the best PS4 games still coming out this year.
-The DualShock 4 is a stellar controller, and what we're all used to, but for those wanting the likes of trigger stops, reprogrammable buttons, and other esports functionality, this guide will point you in the right direction.
+Despite the console's age, the PlayStation 4 remains a popular system to this day and still receives strong support from first and third-party software with some of the best PS4 games still coming out since the launch of the PlayStation 5.
+The DualShock 4 is a stellar controller, and one console owners will be used to, but for those wanting extras like trigger stops, extra programmable buttons, and other Pro-adjacent functionality, this guide will point you in the right direction.

 We're all about helping you get the most out of your gaming setup.
-That's why we've also got guides on the best PS4 accessories as well as the best PS4 headsets, the best PS4 cooling stations, and the best PS4 external hard drives.
+That's why we've also got guides on the best PS4 accessories as well as the best PS4 headsets, as well as the best PS4 cooling stations and best PS4 external hard drives.
 That means you'll be able to keep the system cool, listen to your game audio with added immersion, and have extras to improve the overall quality of the experience.

 The quick list